 Your Action Plan: The Ideal Warmup

-Start with at least five minutes of steady-state cardio, like walking or jogging, followed by these five dynamic stretches.
+Start with at least five minutes of light cardio, like walking or jogging, followed by these five dynamic stretches.
 Do each move for one minute, focusing on proper form and moving with control.

 2. Walking Lunge